arredond/geowut/README.md

 ## How to use it

 For now, just draw a marker, line or polygon and click on it for a popup that allows you to copy a bunch of info to your clipboard (WKT, GeoJSON, BBox and quadkey and h3 cell coverings).
+You can also add data in GeoJSON or WKT using the upload button.
+Simply paste your text!

-You can also look up h3 and quadkey cells manually by toggling the layers in the upper left corner.
+Finally, h3 and quadkey cells are also available by toggling the layers in the upper left corner.

 ## Coming soon

-- A text box to paste in and visualize almost anything, starting with WKT and GeoJSON.
 - Selectors to change the resolution of the grid layers.
 - Some design love to make it look less early 2000s.